 Hopefully, it has already become apparent that there are many, many social hostels in Chiang Mai.

-If you’re travelling solo you may well be looking for the best hostels to meet people in Chiang Mai.
+If you’re travelling solo you may well be looking for the greatest hostels to meet people in Chiang Mai.

-As mentioned for the top 3, the following two are the best for solo backpackers in Chiang Mai:
+As mentioned for the top 3, the following two are our favorites for solo-backpackers:

 Below we list again two more hostels worth a mention.

 That being said, the top 3 are always our absolute favorites we recommend!